Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 Also, if you can, try looking for Thai bananas at your Asian grocery store, to get a more authentic experience.

-What is Typical Thai Food
+What is Typical Thai Food?

-Depending on the region you’re visiting, you can have Thai cuisines and dishes that have been influences by countries such as…
+And depending on the region you’re visiting, you can have Thai cuisines and dishes that have been influences by countries such as…

 - Indonesia, India, and Malaysia, which have influenced the south with ingredients such as coconut milk and turmeric.